Dean Whitehead: Sunderland

 In the 2007–08 season, Whitehead played in the right–back position against Tottenham Hotspur in the opening game of the season before sustaining a cruciate knee ligament injury in a match against Wigan Athletic in August, which ruled him out for six months.
 He made his comeback from injury in early–November 2007 and made his first-team return on 24 November, playing every minute of a 7–1 loss against Everton.
 Since returning from injury, he regained his first-team place for Sunderland.
 He then scored his first goal of the season, in a 2–1 loss against Manchester City on 14 April.
-At the end of the 2007–08 season, Whitehead helped Sunderland to successfully avoid relegation by three points.
+At the end of the 2007–08 season, Whitehead helped Sunderland to avoid relegation by three points.
 Despite being sidelined during the season, Whitehead went on to make twenty–eight appearances and scoring once in all competitions.
-During parts of the season, Whitehead found himself playing at right-back, although this ended when Whitehead moved back into central midfield.
+During parts of the season, Whitehead played at right-back, although this ended when Whitehead moved back into central midfield.

-Ahead of the 2008–09 season, Whitehead was linked a move away from Sunderland, as newly promoted Premier League side Stoke City made a £3 million bid on him.
+Ahead of the 2008–09 season, Whitehead was linked to a move away from Sunderland, as newly-promotion Premier League side Stoke City made a £3 million bid on him.
 In response, he stated that he wanted to stay at Sunderland.
 At the start of the season, Whitehead continued to remain in the starting line-up for the side.
 After a 4–1 loss against Bolton Wanderers on 29 November, he was heavily booed by the club's supporters for the performance throughout the match, in what transpired to be Keane's last match as Sunderland manager.
 Whitehead continued to be linked away from Sunderland throughout the January transfer window.
 Despite missing out four matches during the season, Whitehead helped the side avoid relegation once again after losing 3–2 to Chelsea in the last game of the season as defeats for Newcastle and Middlesbrough meant Sunderland were safe.
 By the end of the 2008–09 season, Whitehead went on to make thirty–eight appearances in all competitions.
 He left Sunderland in August 2009 after making 200 appearances for the club.